The Web address of this article is http://sfhelp.org/grief/basics.htm

 emotional level

-allows us to resume our life interests, activities, and goals, and form
+and focus; resuming our life interests, activities, and goals; and forming

 continue.